Week 16: Welcome from the PAL Program

 LEAD 050

 The PAL cohort experience continues into the semester through the co-curricular LEAD 050 course.
-As students settle into their first semester at Oberlin, PAL's will convene regular meetings to help students understand concepts like academic integrity, prepare to participate in their first winter term, connect with important campus resources inside and outside the classroom, and plan for future semesters.
+As students settle into their first semester at Oberlin, PAL's will convene regular meetings to help students understand important campus policies like the Honor Code, prepare to participate in their first winter term, connect with important campus resources inside and outside the classroom, and prepare students for appointments with their academic advisors to plan for future semesters.